vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and bound motion values.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Track MIDI controller values on the channel

+Volume, expression, and pan duplicate suppression now uses the last value written to the MIDI channel.
+Separate caches per automation could suppress a necessary sample after an intervening source write changed that controller.
+Every write now updates channel state; ordinary source commands still force their repeated writes to survive.
+Pan simulation also avoids redundant quantized volume updates when its gain compensation changes.

+Remove the automation-controller map, its helper type, two forwarding helpers, and the separate volume-emitted flag.
+This removes 31 production lines.
+The existing controller fixture now uses the emitter and checks restoration after interleaved writes; it is 46 lines shorter despite covering the regression.
+The regression fails before the fix.
+The full build is warning-free and all 20 CTest targets pass, including seven/fourteen-bit resolution and pan/LFO coverage.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,